toanhminh0412/soccer_app/PLAN.md

 Implementation order:
 1. Players can join a game.
 2. Admin have a different view of a game details.
 Ability to edit and delete games.
+3. Make a dashboard to manage games and teams